Keeping a Dream Journal: Unlock Your Subconscious Mind

 Can dream journaling help with PTSD?

-Preliminary research suggests lucid dreaming — which is easier to develop with a journal — may help some PTSD sufferers change nightmare narratives.
-However, if you're experiencing trauma-related nightmares, work with a therapist.
+Preliminary research suggests lucid dreaming, which is easier to develop with a journal, may help some PTSD sufferers change nightmare narratives.
+If you're experiencing trauma-related nightmares, work with a therapist.
 Dream journaling is a supplement, not a treatment.

 Final thought

 Start with 30 days.
 Write every morning, even when there's nothing to write.
-By day 30, most people have identified at least one recurring theme they hadn't consciously noticed — and that's the whole point.
+By day 30, most people have identified at least one recurring theme they hadn't consciously noticed.
 Your subconscious is already doing the work.
 The journal just gives it somewhere to land.